Abdus Salam (editor)

 Abdus Salam (আবদুস সালাম; 2 August 1910 – 13 February 1977) was a newspaper editor of Bangladesh.
-He edited The Pakistan Observer, which was later renamed The Bangladesh Observer after the liberation of Bangladesh.
+He edited The Pakistan Observer, which was renamed The Bangladesh Observer after the liberation of Bangladesh.

 Early life

-Salam was born on 2 August 1910 in South Dharmapur, Chhagalnaiya, Feni.
+Salam was born on 2 August 1910 in Dharmapur, Chhagalnaiya thana, Noakhali district (now in Feni District, Bangladesh).
 He graduated from Feni High School in 1926 and from Chittagong College in 1928.
 He completed his BA and MA from Presidency College Calcutta.
-After a brief period as a Professor of English at Feni College, he served in many government departments during the British and Pakistan period, including Income Tax, Civil Supplies and Audit but left government service in 1949.
+After a brief period as a professor of English at Feni College, he served in many government departments during the British and Pakistan period, including Income Tax, Civil Supplies and Audit but left government service in 1949.